PhanstielLab/coralp/paper/paper.md

 # Methods

-CoralP was adapted from Coral and was written using R and JavaScript miking use of the following libraries: shiny [@Chang2018-jb], shinydashboard [@Chang2018-ef], shinyBS [Bailey2015-ft], shinyWidgets [@Perrier2019-io], readr [@Wickham2018-zb], rsvg [@Ooms2018-tr], RColorBrewer [@Neuwirth2014-ux], and D3.js [@Bostock2011-je].
-The phosphatome tree was adapted from Chen et al. and manually redrawn using vector graphics in Adobe Illustrator [@Chen2017-bb].
+CoralP was adapted from Coral and was written using R and JavaScript making use of the following libraries: shiny [@Chang2018-jb], shinydashboard [@Chang2018-ef], shinyBS [Bailey2015-ft], shinyWidgets [@Perrier2019-io], readr [@Wickham2018-zb], rsvg [@Ooms2018-tr], RColorBrewer [@Neuwirth2014-ux], and D3.js [@Bostock2011-je].
+The phosphatome tree was adapted from Chen et al. and manually redrawn using Adobe Illustrator [@Chen2017-bb].

 # Results